 Who are The Firrenes?

-The Firrenes are a melodic, song-based, five-piece band from Edinburgh, Scotland, performing original material.
+The Firrenes (pronounced firreens, rhyming with "beans") are a melodic, song-based rock band from Edinburgh, Scotland, performing original material.
 The band's principal songwriter is Jules Reed (aka Julian Wagstaff), with additional contributions from Walt Cumming.
 The band's musical style is eclectic and varied, with influences ranging from 70's rock, Americana, blues and R&B through to indie, alt rock, art pop and classical.

-The band's current lineup is vocals, guitar, keyboard, drums and bass guitar...
+The band's current lineup is: Vocals, guitar, keyboards, drums and bass.

 ...and currently guesting with us: Fiona Dabjen on alto sax and Luci Holland on vocals.